Is this you?

 Dr Ray Blanchard

 Professor of Psychiatry at the University of Toronto.
-He was a member of the Sexual and Gender Identity Disorders Work Group for the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders and has made significant contributions to research of Gender Dysphoria.
+He was a member of the Sexual and Gender Identity Disorders Work Group for the DSM-5 and has made significant contributions to research of gender dysphoria.

 Dr Lisa Littman